-As part of the entry that includes the other elements of the original own funds ("Other basic own fund items") are included the amount of the paid up share capital and the share premium reserve classified as "Tier 1 unrestricted" (802 Euro), and the amount of Other elements of own funds approved by the supervisory authority (61,778 Euro)
+As part of the entry that includes the other elements of the original own funds ("Other basic own fund items") are included the amount of the paid-up share capital and the share premium reserve classified as "Tier 1 unrestricted" (\in m), and the amount of Other elements of own funds approved by the supervisory authority (\in m).

-Further valuation allowances of reconciliation reserves are:
+Further valuation allowances of reconciliation reserves are the amount of:

-- the amount of own shares held directly and indirectly by the Company; - the amount of expected dividends;
+- own shares held directly and indirectly by the Company; - expected dividends;

-Additional deductions, other than those disclosed in the calculation of reserves of reconciliation, to operate to the core capital in the face of significant restrictions that affect the availability and transferability of own funds within the Company at the date were not identified.
+Additional deductions, other than those disclosed in the reconciliation reserves calculation, to operate the core capital in the face of significant restrictions that affect the availability and transferability of own funds within the Company at the date were not identified.